student174918/-L7-FinalYearProject-TRON07027-/solarPanel/readMe.txt

-MCC: IMLAB-X code configurator. it was used to set up th PIC the main code is in Main.c
+MCC: IMLAB-X code configurator. it was used to set up the PICs registers

+The main code is in Main.c